-Editor’s note: These pages were started for a high school science project in December 2012.
-In the new year, it was part of a presentation for the local Science Fair, part of the National Science Fair program.
+Editor’s note: These pages were started during our Universe Week, for a high school science project in December 2012.
+In the new year, it was part of a presentation for our local Science Fair, part of the National Science Fair program.

 Big Board-little Universe & Universe Table

-Here are two views of the most-simple, most-integrated system for learning about the entire universe and everything within it.
-Both use base-2 exponential notation (which is simple math), and geometry and logic.
+Universe Week: Here are two views of the most-simple, most-integrated system for learning about the entire universe and everything within it.
+Both use base-2 exponential notation (simple math for doubling or multiplying by 2), and geometry and logic.

-Within the next ten pages, you will see our universe as we did in our high school geometry classes back on December 19, 2011 in somewhere over 201 steps.
+Within the next ten pages, you will see our universe as we did in our high school geometry classes back on December 19, 2011 in just 202 steps.

 To the left is an image of what we dubbed the Big Board-little universe (BiBo-lu).
 We then wanted to present the data in a more simple format.
 On the right is an image of what we call the Universe Table.
 Both are still being developed and will be under construction for a long time.

-This is a long-term project.
+Universe Week is a long-term project.
 If this is your first time to visit, a special welcome to you.
-You could help us by taking a brief survey at the end of the tour to help us prioritize and focus on our next steps.

 Both charts represent the same thing — the known universe.
 The very smallest measurement is the Planck Length.
 The largest is the Observable Universe.
 Just to the right, notice the green arrow.
 If you are ready to take the tour, click on that green arrow and you’ll be on the the tour of the Big Board-little universe and the Universe Table.

-Click on the pink arrow to go to the original index of pages for this tour as well as other pages about the Big Board-little universe and Universe Table.
+Click on the pink arrow to go to an introduction for this tour as well as other pages about the Big Board-little universe and Universe Table.

 An article (unpublished) to attempt to analyze this simple model.
 There are pictures of a tetrahedron and octahedron.
 The original background story.
 It started in a high school geometry class on December 19, 2011.

 1 Every tetrahedron and octahedron have an interior perfection and transform dynamically in ways that capture most, if not all, the processes within nature.
-A website to learn more about these transformations and the potential for diversity is here: http://loki3.com/poly/transforms.html
+For more, visit this website: http://loki3.com/poly/transforms.html